Is trouble brewing at Tivo?

-On Thursday, the company announced thatEnrique Rodriguez would be resigning from his role as CEO of Tivo in order to pursue opportunities with Liberty Global which is one of Tivo’s customers.
-Rodriguez announced that he would be remaining with Tivo in an advisorycapacity and said that he was looking forward to working with Tivo as a partner and customer.
+On Thursday, July 5, the company announced thatEnrique Rodriguez would be resigning from his role as CEO of TiVo in order to pursue opportunities with Liberty Global, which is one of TiVo’s customers.
+Rodriguez announced that he would be remaining with TiVo in an advisorycapacity and said that he was looking forward to working with Tivo as a partner and customer.

 While it is difficult to predict what these changes mean for Tivo in the long term, the short-termimpact is much clearer.
 The company’s stock fell by about four percent following the news that Rodriguez would be leaving the company.